Good Hotel Guide Review

 128. 16 mews suites.

-cocktail lounge, bar, 2 restaurants, meeting and conference facilities, free Wi-Fi, in-room TV (Sky, BT), civil wedding licence, spa, indoor pool, gym, 12-acre grounds.
+cocktail lounge, bar, 2 restaurants, sitting room, in-room TV (Sky, BT), civil wedding licence, meeting and conference facilities, spa, indoor pool, gym, 12-acre grounds, electric car charging points.

 Amex, MC, Visa.